faltiska/Matcha-TTS-24k/documentation/components.md

 I needed a high quality vocoder that is not horribly slow.
 The only one I could find that meets both criteria is Vocos and the best one I found was trained on 24KHz mels, with 100 bins and a hop of 256.
 It is almost as good, but 50 times faster than the amazing BigVGAN from nVidia.

+### Mel Analysis Window
+Both mel spectrogram variants, the standard resolution one with a hop of 256 samples and the fine resolution one with a hop of 128 samples, are extracted with the same 1024 sample analysis window, which is 42.7ms of audio at 24KHz.
+Only the hop differs.
+Two consecutive fine resolution frames therefore share 87.5% of their samples.

+A measurable consequence is that the extra frames of the fine resolution mel carry almost no new acoustic detail: the in-between frames are 78.5% predictable by simply interpolating between their neighbours.
+This is not a defect.
+It confirms what the fine resolution is for.
+It buys MAS finer *granularity*, durations in steps of 5.3ms instead of 10.6ms, so a short consonant can be given 3 fine frames instead of being forced up to a multiple of 10.6ms.
+That is what fixed the skipped phoneme problem described in the Phonemizer section, and it has nothing to do with the window length.

+#### Why a shorter window looked attractive
+A 1024 sample window smears every frame over 42.7ms of audio.
+A 15 - 20ms consonant is therefore spread across a window several times longer than the sound itself, which blurs exactly the boundaries MAS has to find.
+Shortening the window would make the extra fine resolution frames genuinely informative and give MAS a sharper view of the audio.

+#### Why we did not do it
+Frequency resolution is inversely proportional to window length.
+A 1024 sample window at 24KHz resolves about 23.4Hz per bin; a 640 sample window resolves only about 37.5Hz.
+Voiced speech is a comb of harmonics spaced at the speaker's fundamental frequency, roughly 85 - 180Hz for male voices and 165 - 255Hz for female ones, and the window must span several periods of that fundamental to separate one harmonic from the next.
+At 1024 samples the window covers about four periods of a 100Hz voice; at 640 samples it covers under three, and the harmonic comb starts to smear into a single broad hump.

+That comb is where pitch and speaker identity live, and the Decoder has no speaker embedding of its own.
+The assembled mel it receives is its only source of speaker information.
+Losing harmonic structure there means losing voice identity, which is a much worse trade than a slightly blurred consonant boundary.

+Measured on the corpus: the efficient exchange rate runs out at around a 640 sample window, where roughly 11% of pitch fidelity is unrecoverable.
+This is an information limit rather than a modelling limit, because a linear fit and a small neural network both plateau near 89%.

+The risk did not fall where expected.
+The low pitched speakers were unaffected and scored above the corpus mean.
+It fell on the two speakers with the least harmonic structure to begin with: the whispering speaker at 66%, and speaker 11 (Lewis) at 70%.
+For the whispering speaker the failure mode was specific — the shorter window produced 80% of her harmonic ripple magnitude while matching only 66% of it, meaning it invents harmonic structure in the wrong places.

+The idea was dropped because it targets MAS, and MAS performs well at the current window.
+Certain cost, speculative gain.

+#### The standard resolution mel is exactly every other fine resolution frame
+Because both variants share the 1024 sample window and only the hop differs, the standard resolution frames land on the same sample positions as the even numbered fine resolution frames.
+Taking every other fine frame reproduces the standard mel exactly, measured as zero error across the corpus.
+This question is closed, there is nothing to recover by filtering.

+It follows that ranking the downsampling filters in `matcha/utils/model.py` by their error against the standard mel only ranks them by how little they filter, since doing nothing scores zero.
+That error is not a quality criterion.
+The filters differ in how much they smooth the assembled mel, and nothing else, so the choice is a preference about smoothing rather than about correctness.
+Training with a sharp filter while running inference with a blurrier one leaves the Decoder output deliberately under sharpened, which is a softening knob and not a fix for an artifact.

+#### Why we smooth on purpose
+Exactness is available and we do not want it. `box_downsample` uses an [1, 1, 1] / 3 filter, so each standard frame is mixed with the two fine frames on either side of it, and the result is measurably flatter than the true standard mel.
+This is the better input for this Decoder, and the reason is the Decoder's job rather than the mel's accuracy.
+Because use_mu_prior is true, the Decoder does not map noise to speech, it learns a correction from the assembled mel toward the ground truth.
+A correction learner absorbs a consistent bias almost for free, because it can learn one rule and apply it everywhere.
+It handles an error that varies frame to frame much worse, because it first has to work out which case it is in.
+The box filter's error is large but consistent in direction and magnitude; a sharper filter's error is smaller on average but depends on how fast the mel is moving locally.
+This was tested rather than assumed.
+A sharper [1, 2, 1] / 4 triangular filter was trained for 2000 epochs in v22 as
+the only change, and it came out worse both subjectively and by MCD, with harshness concentrated exactly where the mel changes fastest.
+That filter has been deleted.
+See the Downsampler mechanism section in IMPROVEMENT_IDEAS.md for the full account and the ideas it produced.
+Both training and inference use the same filter, so the Decoder is never asked to correct a mel it did not see in training.

 ### Speaker Embeddings
 Two separate embedding tables: one for the Encoder, one for the Duration Predictor.